 Paying For College

-More than $1.5 million in institutional aid is dispersed annually through our Office of Financial Aid, and 42 percent of our total student population receives some form of aid.
+More than $1.5 million in institutional aid is dispersed annually through our Office of Financial Aid, and 87 percent of our total student population receives some form of aid.
 More than 90 percent of our freshmen who apply get some type of aid.
-No wonder 57 percent of our graduates have no student debt!
+Approximately 50 percent of our graduates, who enroll as freshmen and graduate at Northwestern, accumulate no student debt!

 The office is located on the first floor of Herod Hall.
-You will visit the people in this office to discuss how to get help in paying for college, whether that’s through applying for scholarships and financial aid that includes loans, grants, or work study/E&G so you can get an on-campus job.
+You will visit the people in this office to discuss how to get help in paying for college, whether that’s through applying for scholarships and financial aid which includes loans, grants, and work study.

-The disbursement of your financial aid will be through the Bursar/Business Office at our Alva, Enid and Woodward locations.
+The disbursement of your financial aid will be through the Bursar/Business Office at our Alva office.

-For more information on scholarship deadlines, maximum monetary eligibility (cap) information or any other items relating to scholarships or financial aid, please contact the Office of Financial Aid at (580) 327-8541 or e-mail firstname.lastname@example.org.
+For more information on scholarship deadlines, maximum monetary eligibility (cap) information or any other items relating to scholarships contact Anne Haight, scholarship coordinator, at (580) 327-8541 or firstname.lastname@example.org.
+For more information about financial aid, please contact the Office of Financial Aid at (580) 327-8542 or e-mail email@example.com.

 What is Financial Aid and How Do I Apply?